-Retirement form 1 may also ask you to confirm any pension you wish to give up for a lump sum (or additional lump sum if you have pre-2008 service).
-You will receive this option if applicable to you.
+This form also asks you to confirm any pension you wish to give up for a lump sum (or additional lump sum if you have pre-2008 service).
 For every £1 of annual pension you give up, you'll get £12 of lump sum.
 This lump sum is paid to you tax free but HMRC limits how much annual pension you can change to a lump sum.
 To help you, we've shown the maximum amount of pension you can give up in your letter.